diffblue/cbmc/src/util/README.md

 * A mode, which indicates the source language frontend responsible for creating them.
 This is mainly used in pretty-printing the symbol table, to indicate the appropriate language frontend to use rendering the symbol's value and/or type.
-For example, mode == ID_C == "C" indicates that \ref ansi_ct, the C front-end, should be used to pretty-print, which in turn delegates to
+For example, mode == ID_C == "C" indicates that \ref ansi_c_languaget, the C front-end, should be used to pretty-print, which in turn delegates to
   \ref expr2ct.
 * A base-name and pretty-name, which are a short and user-friendly version of the symbol's definitive name respectively.